-The defender must provide a minimum of 5 yards for the taking of a free kick.
-If a defensive player makes any movement toward the ball to block the free kick and crosses into the 5 yard minimum space, he/she is guilty of encroachment and will be assessed a two minute penalty.
+The defender must provide a minimum of five yards for the taking of a free kick.
+If a defensive player makes any movement toward the ball to block the free kick and crosses into the five yard minimum space they are guilty of encroachment and may be assessed a two-minute penalty.

-If the player taking the free kick asks the referee to enforce the 5 yard distance, he/she must wait for a referee's signal to restart.
-If the defensive player makes any movement toward the ball to block the free kick and crosses into the 5 yard space, he/she is guilty of encroachment and may be assessed a two minute penalty.
+If the player taking the free kick asks the referee to enforce the five yard distance they must wait for a referee's signal to restart.
+If the defensive player makes any movement toward the ball to block the free kick and crosses into the five yard space they are guilty of encroachment and may be assessed a two-minute penalty.

-1) If the referee asks a defensive player to move 5 yards from the ball, and the player does not immediately comply, a two minute delaying the restart penalty shall be assessed.
+If the referee asks a defensive player to move five yards from the ball and the player does not immediately comply, delaying the restart, a two-minute penalty may be assessed.

-On a kickoff, the defending team must be on their side of the halfway line and outside the centre circle.
+On a kickoff the defending team must be on their side of the halfway line and outside the centre circle.